wzq701/misaka/readme.txt

-Git is a distributed version control system.
+Git as a distributed version control system.
-Git is is free software.
+Git as as free software.
 one two